 - 1 cup powdered sugar

 - 1½ teaspoons vanilla extract

 - 1-2 tablespoons beet puree

-Place beets and lemon juice in a blender or food processor and turn on until fully pureed.
-You want it to be about the texture of applesauce.
+1. Place beets and lemon juice in a blender or food processor and fully puree until it's the texture of applesauce.
 If needed, add a small amount of milk to help the mixture move in the blender.
 Set aside.

-Preheat your oven to 350 F. Grease two donut pans heavily with softened butter or coconut oil.
+2. Preheat your oven to 350 F. Heavily grease two donut pans with softened butter or coconut oil.

-In a large bowl, stir together the oat flour, almond flour, sweet rice flour, sugar, baking powder, and salt.
+3. In a large bowl, stir together the oat flour, almond flour, sweet rice flour, sugar, baking powder and salt.

-Pour the batter evenly into the donut pan molds, filling each one to about ¼” from the top.
+6. Pour the batter evenly into the donut pan molds, filling each about ¼” from the top.
 Drizzle about 1½ teaspoons of beet puree over each donut.
 Drag a knife lightly through the batter to swirl it.

-While the donuts cool, beat the cream cheese and butter together in a mixing bowl until creamy.
+8. While the donuts cool, beat the cream cheese and butter in a mixing bowl until creamy.
 Add the sugar and beat until fluffy and smooth.
-Beat in the vanilla and beet puree, starting with 1 tablespoon of puree.
+Beat in the vanilla and 1 tablespoon of beet puree.
 Add more if you prefer a darker pink color.
 Refrigerate the frosting until ready to use.

 9. Once donuts are fully cooled spread a thick layer of frosting on each.